2015 Louisiana elections: Lieutenant governor

-Attorney General
+Attorney general

 Incumbent Republican Attorney General Buddy Caldwell ran for re-election to a third term in office, but was defeated by Jeff Landry.

 Secretary of State

 Incumbent Republican Secretary of State Tom Schedler won re-election to a second full term in office.

 Chris Tyson, a law professor at the Paul M. Hebert Law Center at the Louisiana State University and son of former Judge Ralph E. Tyson of the United States District Court for the Middle District of Louisiana, ran for the Democrats.

 State Treasurer

 Incumbent Republican State Treasurer John Kennedy won re-election to a fifth term in office.
 Republican Jennifer Treadway, a lawyer from Baton Rouge, challenged him.

 Had Kennedy not chosen run for re-election, potential Republican candidates included Speaker of the Louisiana House of Representatives Chuck Kleckley; Dan Kyle, former Louisiana Legislative Auditor, candidate for Louisiana Insurance Commissioner in 2003 and candidate for Mayor-President of East Baton Rouge Parish in 2008; Jude Melville, President and CEO of Business First Bank and nephew of former Governor of Louisiana Buddy Roemer; Tony Perkins, President of the Family Research Council, former state representative and candidate for the U.S. Senate in 2002; John Schroder, state representative; and Jim Tucker, former Speaker of the Louisiana House of Representatives and candidate for Secretary of State of Louisiana in 2011.
+Kennedy would resign in 2017 following his election to the United States Senate.